top of page

 The Rewilding Youth project aims to tackle these problems through providing the opportunities for young people to access and immerse themselves within the natural environment with a view to giving them the opportunity to develop their own life-long connections with the outdoor environment.

-We use nature to reconnect young people in the most disadvantaged areas with their local urban ‘wild’ spaces which will range from one day to longer programmes of rewilding experiences in which young people are introduced to bushcraft activities such as foraging, den making, fire-building, story telling, circle time and natural crafts.
-We will also run trips/residentials and more intensive 8-week rewilding programmes which will incorporate wilderness therapy, life-changing experiences and personal development opportunities for young people.
+We use nature to reconnect young people in the most disadvantaged areas with their local urban ‘wild’ spaces which ranges from one day to longer programmes of rewilding experiences in which young people are introduced to bushcraft activities such as foraging, den making, fire-building, story telling, circle time and natural crafts.
+We also run trips/residentials and more intensive 8-week rewilding programmes which incorporate wilderness therapy, life-changing experiences and personal development opportunities for young people.
 As well as all these fantastic activities that we facilitate outdoors, we also like to provide the space for young people to just...be themselves...to make decisions, take action, shout, climb, scream, run, swim or just sit and watch...and listen.
 We see ourselves as facilitators, we are just finding beautiful wild spaces which will help young people (and adults) to explore the world around them in whatever way suits them best - in this way they will ultimately learn to explore and discover themselves and their own capabilities.

 We also provide experiential learning opportunities for teachers, youth workers, parents, carers and anyone else who wants to learn more about some of the amazing ways we can all work together in and with nature to reconnect young people with their wild selves.